 - BC1.
 The objective of this [draft] standard is to set disclosure requirements that cover the information required by undertakings across all sectors in order to report under a double materiality perspective.
-It covers in particular: - (a) the positive and negative, actual or potential impacts on consumers and/or endusers; - (b) the material risks and opportunities arising from the undertaking's impacts and dependencies.
-Such risks and opportunities are sources of financial effects; and - (c) the actions taken to address impacts, mitigate and pursue opportunities related to workforce and the results of those actions; and - (d) the financial effects on the undertaking over the short-, medium- and long-term.
+It covers in particular: - (a) the positive and negative, actual or potential impacts on workers in the value chain; - (b) the material risks and opportunities arising from the undertaking's impacts and dependencies.
+Such risks and opportunities are sources of financial effects; - (c) the actions taken to address impacts, mitigate and pursue opportunities related to workers in the value chain and the results of those actions; and - (d) the financial effects on the undertaking over the short-, medium- and long-term